WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: : Learning Attention in Parametrized Wavelet Space

+In this section, we introduce the details of \method.
 As shown in Figure~\ref{fig:overview}(a), the only difference between a Transformer block and a \method block is the attention computation.
-In this section, we introduce the details that replace the attention computation in \method.
-The general flow of \paradigm is shown in Figure~\ref{fig:overview}(b), which constitutes the forward wavelet transform, the non-linearity in the middle, and the backward wavelet transform.
+The general flow of \paradigm is shown in Figure~\ref{fig:overview}(b), which constitutes the forward wavelet transform, the attention in the middle, and the backward wavelet transform.